 '''

 #include <alloca.h>

+'''

+'''

 void alloca (unsigned int size);

 '''

 The alloca function allocates size bytes from the stack frame of the caller.
-See the VSI C User's Guide for OpenVMS Systems [https://vmssoftware.com/docs/VSI C USER.pdf] for the ALLOCA macro.
+The memory is automatically freed when the function that calls alloca returns to its caller.
+See VSI C User's Guide for OpenVMS Systems [https://docs.vmssoftware.com/vsi-c-user-s-guide-for-openvms-systems/] for the ALLOCA macro.